 History & Wildlife Boat Tours

 The North Walsham & Dilham Canal Trust offers visitor boat trips on the canal, taking passengers from Ebridge Mill (on the Happisburgh Road) upstream to Spa Common and Bacton Lock.
 Boat tours offer an exciting insight into the history of the canal and an opportunity to see wildlife from the water.

 More information can be found here and the map for the boat trip meeting point at Ebridge is available here.

 Support the North Walsham & Dilham Canal Trust

 The North Walsham & Dilham Canal Trust is made up solely of volunteers and as peoples lives change we welcome more volunteers to help in a variety of ways.
 Join our 'green gym' and make new friends at our work-parties.
 We also have various 'admin' type positions available, so if you're interested in volunteering with us, please get in touch.... email is best.
 We have volunteers of all ages and no previous experience or qualifications are required, just an interest to see the canal restored.

 Stay in touch and share your news

-- Join our Facebook group to share your own pictures and stories of your canal experience.
+- Join our Facebook group to share your pictures and stories of your canal experience.

 All activites on or along the North Walsham and Dilham Canal are taken at your own risk.